ICIS is offering a limited number of grants of up to $4,000 to support undergraduate student research in infancy science during the summer of 2022.

-Students should request a letter of support from the faculty member with whom they wish to work during the summer.
+Students should request a letter of support from the mentor with whom they wish to work during the summer.
 These are not recommendation letters, but instead should include the following:

 - The role the student will play in the lab or on the specific project.

-- The faculty member’s willingness to support this student and the work.
+- The mentor’s willingness to support this student and the work.

-- The faculty member’s plan for mentoring the student both in developing research skills and regarding preparation for graduate school.
+- The mentor’s plan for mentoring the student both in developing research skills and regarding preparation for graduate school.

-- How the faculty member will facilitate the student’s integration into the larger lab/campus community.
+- How the mentor will facilitate the student’s integration into the larger lab/campus community.

-- Confirmation of the faculty member’s willingness to help the student prepare an abstract to ICIS 2022 and the poster/presentation, if accepted.
+- Confirmation of the mentor’s willingness to help the student prepare an abstract to ICIS 2024 and the poster/presentation, if accepted.

 - Confirmation that the work to be done has been, or expectation that the work will be, approved by the host institution’s Institutional Review Board before the student begins.

-- Should the faculty member have matching funds to support the student, please indicate the amount available in the letter.
+- Should the mentor have matching funds to support the student, please indicate the amount available in the letter.
 The availability of matching funds WILL NOT impact the selection but will aid ICIS in determining if additional students can be supported.